 - 2 garlic cloves, finely chopped

-- 1 package (14oz / 396g) medium firm tofu (or soft is good too), drained and cut into bite size cubes
+- 1 package (14oz / 396g) medium firm tofu (or soft is good too), drained (wrap tofu in paper or kitchen towel and repeat a few times to remove excess water) and cut into bite size cubes

-- 1 tbsp katakuriko (potato starch) mixed with 1 tbsp water
+- 1 tablespoon cornstarch mixed with 1 tbsp water

 - 4 scallions, finely chopped